-All of the following statements are accurate about the westward movement of white Americans EXCEPT:
+- F 1.
+All of the following statements are accurate about the westward movement of white Americans EXCEPT: - a.

-- a.
 Between 1800 and 1820, the nation's population nearly doubled, and more land needed to be put in cultivation to feed this new population. - b.
 In the movement from Southeast to Southwest, the plantation system with large scale planting and slave labor moved also. - c.
 Most Americans considered life in the West to be easier and less competitive than in the East. - d.
-The federal government continued a policy to push Indian tribes farther west.

-Among the developments in the early 1800s was this method of transportation:

-- a.
-Steamboat

-- b.
-Turnpike or toll road

-- c.
-Canal

-- d.
-All of the above

-By the middle of the 1800s, American merchant capitalists in the Northeast:
+The federal government continued a policy to push Indian tribes farther west. - F 2.
+Among the developments in the early 1800s was this method of transportation: - a.
+Steamboat - b.
+Turnpike or toll road - c.
+Canal - d.
+All of the listed answers - F 3.
+By the middle of the 1800s, American merchant capitalists in the Northeast: - a.

-- a.
 Were an increasingly important economic force - b.
 Were shifting their capital from trade to manufacturing - c.
-Had combined with British competitors

-The most dramatic example of America's industrial and manufacturing growth in the early 1800s was

-- a. the growth of a system of rail networks.

-- b.
-New England's textile mills.

-- c. cotton ginning in the Southwest.

-- d. the development of improved steamboats.

-- e. the use of water powered factories.

-- F 5 The invention of the cotton gin in the late eighteenth century:

-- a.
-Helped to revive slavery

-- b.
-Spread cotton production inland (Cotton that could be cleaned without the gin only grew

-- on the coast.)

-- c.
-Was the work of Eli Whitney

-- d.
-All of the above

-Tip: the words late eighteenth century mean the late 1700s.
-Eli Whitney was in the South at that time and invented the cotton gin.
-He is also associated with interchangeable parts, a manufacturing essential.

-F (

-Cotton was well-suited to slavery and to plantation production because it:

-- a.
-Required little labor

-- b.
-Required skilled labor

-- c.
-Required intensive, simple labor

-- d.
-Allowed for seasonal variation in labor needs

-- e.
-Could be virtually ignored during the growing season

-Which of the following statements regarding capital in the South is FALSE?

-- a.
+Had combined with British competitors - F 4.
+The most dramatic example of America's industrial and manufacturing growth in the early 1800s was - a. the growth of a system of rail networks. - b.
+New England's textile mills. - c. cotton ginning in the Southwest. - d. the development of improved steamboats. - e. the use of water powered factories. - F 5.
+The invention of the cotton gin in the late eighteenth century: - a.
+Helped to revive slavery - b.
+Spread cotton production inland (Cotton that could be cleaned without the gin only grew - on the coast.) - c.
+Was the work of Eli Whitney - d.
+All of the listed answers - F 6.
+Cotton was well-suited to slavery and to plantation production because it: - a.
+Required little labor - b.
+Required skilled labor - c.
+Required intensive, simple labor - d.
+Allowed for seasonal variation in labor needs - e.
+Could be virtually ignored during the growing season - F 7.
+Which of the following statements regarding capital in the South is FALSE? - a.
 Most Southern investors shifted their capital to industry. - b.
 Investments in slaves and land meant little excess capital was available. - c.
-Agriculture was profitable so investors did not look elsewhere for investment opportunities. - F 8 In the first half of the 1800s, white fears of slave revolts increased in the South as a result of - a. an incipient rebellion led by a slave named Gabriel Prosser at the beginning of this period and a successful rebellion by Nat Turner in 1831 - b. the issuing and spread of David Walker's Appeal condemning slavery. - c. news of a successful slave rebellion in Haiti - d. all of the above - e. none of the above
+Agriculture was profitable so investors did not look elsewhere for investment opportunities. - F 8.
+In the first half of the 1800s, white fears of slave revolts increased in the South as a result of - a. an incipient rebellion led by a slave named Gabriel Prosser at the beginning of this period and a successful rebellion by Nat Turner in 1831 - b. the issuing and spread of David Walker's Appeal condemning slavery. - c. news of a successful slave rebellion in Haiti - d. all of the listed answers - e. none of the listed answers